 In the late sixties and early seventies, young children didn’t have to be taught to count backwards.
 We did it along with the TV, and as soon as the astronauts blasted off, we did, too, careening around the room like ping pong balls.

 Kids could wear their enthusiasm right out in the open, but even adults were excited about our astronauts.
-They were the coolest of the cool, true blue Americans, ready to go places humans could only dream of seeing.
-Names like John Glenn, Neil Armstrong, Buzz Aldrin… these men meant far more than any movie star or even the Beatles.
+They were the coolest of the cool, true blue Americans, ready to go places humans could only dream of going before.
+Names like John Glenn, Neil Armstrong, Buzz Aldrin… these men meant far more to us than any movie star or even the Beatles.
 Smiling kids, many with model rockets in hand, spoke confidently of going to space when they grew up.
 And okay, it was a long shot, but for the first time it was actually possible.

 We had put a man on the moon.
 We could do anything.